KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 - URL → Link
 - RAM → Memory

-This guideline does not apply to functionality only ever referred to via its acronym (e.g “USB”), or in highly technical software where the user is expected to be familiar with common terminology.
+This guideline does not apply to functionality only ever referred to via its acronym (e.g. “USB”), or in highly technical software where the user is expected to be familiar with common terminology.
 These are exceptions, not the rule.

 When you do use an acronym, capitalize all the letters.